CAST-Extend/com.castsoftware.aip.datamart/README.md

 * `DIM_SNAPSHOTS`: A Dimension table to filter measures according to a period

-* `DIM_APPLICATIONS`: A Dimension table to filter measures according to Application Tags (Measurement base), and technologies
+* `DIM_APPLICATIONS`: A Dimension table to filter measures according to Application Tags (Measurement base)

 ### Measures Tables